-Today we will discuss about partial fractions of lower degree numerators.
+Today I will discuss partial fractions of lower degree numerators.

-Before we go further, let us clear a question.
+Before I go further, let me clear a question.

 What is a lower degree numerator?